 Duplicating Services.
 Duplicating services are available to reproduce course materials.
 Photocopiers are available in academic departments.
 Imprints, an on-campus service, can handle a wide variety of copy needs.
-Instructors work with their department to determine the preferred way to obtain photocopy services.
+Faculty members work with their department to determine the preferred way to obtain photocopy services.

 Instructional Supplies.
-Support for course materials is block-funded to the department.
+Support for course materials/supplies is block-funded to the department.
+If the department approves the expense(s), they will provide a department index#.

 Instructional Support (Teaching Assistants/Readers/Tutors).
-Each department takes responsibility to recruit, select, and allocate TAs and Readers/Tutors.
+Each department takes responsibility to recruit, select, and allocate TAs and Readers/Tutors within approved allocation.